alandgton/activism-mailbot/README.md

 	- Be aware that this makes it easier for others to gain access to your account.
 	- After running the script, you should switch this back OFF.
 - Run `python3 send.py`
+	- If you want to use the `./send.py` command, be sure to run `chmod +x send.py` beforehand
 	- Enter your full name
 	- Enter your gmail
 	- Enter your gmail password (i'm not logging this anywhere or anything, feel free to look at my code if you're paranoid)
-- At the time of writing, this bot sends uniquely generated emails to 106 elected officials across the nation!
+- At the time of writing, this bot sends uniquely generated emails to 119 elected officials across the nation!
 	- Please add more recipients!
 Create a PR or let me know if you would like to add to the default list
 	- thank you for your time, we did some good work :^)
 	- activism++
+	- Please remember to switch `Allow less secure apps` to OFF.

 ## Footnote